Kitsos Tzavelas: Post-Independence

-At the Fifth National Assembly at Nafplion (late 1831- early 1832) the Souliotes were represented by Kitsos Tzavelas and Ioannis Bairaktaris.
+At the Fifth National Assembly at Nafplion (late 1831 – early 1832) the Souliotes were represented by Kitsos Tzavelas and Ioannis Bairaktaris.
 After many debates and requests by Souliotes to be given land, the delegates of the assembly agreed to give land only to Souliotes who fought in the war and to allow them to build their settlements in limited properties in Nafpaktos and Agrinio.

 After Independence, Tzavelas became a supporter of Kapodistrias and eventually a leader in the Russian Party which was the conservative and arch-Orthodox political faction in the period of King Otto.
 Accused of planning a revolt against the king in 1834, Tzavelas was imprisoned by the Regency Council along with other politicians of the Russian Party.
 When King Otto came of age and took over the reins of government, Tzavelas was released and later was named aide-de-camp to the king.
 Otto gave a large area of forest near Missolonghi to Tzavelas.

-He was subsequently appointed Minister of War in 1844 and, in 1847-1848, Prime Minister.
+He was subsequently appointed Minister of Military Affairs in 1844 and, in 1847-1848, Prime Minister.
 In 1854, during the Crimean War, a number of Greek military officers of Souliote descent, under Kitsos Tzavelas, participated in a failed revolt in Epirus, demanding union with Greece.

 Kitsos Tzavelas died in Athens on 21 March 1855, leaving behind his wife Vasiliki Tzavela.

-He is buried in the First Cemetery of Athens.
+He is buried in the First Cemetery of Athens, next to the plot of Ioannis Kolettis.